Question 1: describe your challenge. (500 words maximum)

 Identify the market opportunity associated with this challenge.
 Briefly summarise relevant evidence of the global value and potential growth of the relevant market or markets.

-evidence is there of UK strengths and competitive advantage?
+Question 4: what evidence is there of UK strengths and competitive advantage?
 (500 words maximum)

 Explain how the UK has the research and development capability and business readiness to meet the challenge.
 Identify: